FISHING SEASON IS HERE!

 Rent a room and bring your boat

 or book a package with lodging, boat, motor, bait, gas and ice.

 Stop by our office for a Free Lake Map!

 Fishing, Waterfowl, Birding, Hiking, History, Canoeing, Picnics in the Park, Eagle Watching!

-Reelfoot Lake is one of the Natural Wonders of the World and has long been a paradise for all outdoor enthusiasts and photographer’s.
-Formed by the great earthquakes of 1811-1812 the Lake covers approximately 18,000 acres and has an abundance of wildlife, birds and beautiful scenery.
+Reelfoot Lake is one of the Natural Wonders of the World and has long been a paradise for all outdoor enthusiasts and photographers.
+Formed by the great earthquakes of 1811-1812 the Lake has 15,500 acres of water and 17,500 of land with an abundance of crappie, bluegill, catfish, bass, wildlife, birds and beautiful scenery.
 The Lake’s unique atmosphere is truly one of Tennessee’s most valuable hidden treasures.
 Annually, thousands of visitors discover Reelfoot Lake for the first time.
 Many return again and again to enjoy its pristine waters, colorful scenery and relaxing atmosphere.

 Reelfoot Lake is located in the Northwest corner of Tennessee and three miles from the Mississippi River.
-Within a day’s drive of many major cities including Memphis, St. Louis, Knoxville, Nashville, Little Rock, Indianapolis, Cincinnati & Chicago.
+Within a day’s drive of many major cities including Memphis, St. Louis, Knoxville, Nashville, Little Rock, Indianapolis, Cincinnati, Georgia & Chicago.

 They shall mount up with wings like eagles,